ScandiumSG/PatientInfo/README.md

 ## How to run

-The quickest and recommended way to run is to open the solution (.sln) file in Visual Studio and running the default multi-prosject startup configuration (F5) that starts the backend and frontend.
+The quickest and recommended way to run is to open the solution (.sln) file in Visual Studio and running the default multi-project startup configuration (F5) that starts the backend and frontend.
 The backend would then be available on `https://localhost:7210` and frontend available on `https://localhost:63237/`.

 ### Alternatives, which would require changing listening ports